Skip to main content

 UNDERSTANDING THE IMPACT OF CBD

-The life expectancy of someone living with CBD typically ranges from 5 to 10 years after diagnosis, but it can vary widely depending on individual health factors and the quality of care.
+The average CBD life expectancy typically ranges from 5 to 10 years after diagnosis, but it can vary widely depending on individual health factors and the quality of care.
 The progressive nature of CBD often leads to severe disability, requiring multidisciplinary care and support to improve the quality of life for those affected.

 Impact on Daily Activities